Agisight/TyvaData/For Yandex/README.md

 # Folder for collecting data for Yandex.
-## File `tyv-rus-200k.csv`
+## File `tyv-rus-306615.tsv`
 ### About the file
-Contains 200k Tuvan-Russian parallel translations of words, phrases, sentences and paragraphs.

-## File `tyv-rus-296k.tsv`
-### About the file
-Contains 296k Tuvan-Russian parallel translations of words, phrases, sentences and paragraphs.
+Contains 306615 Tuvan-Russian parallel translations of words, phrases, sentences and paragraphs.
 Headers: tyv (Tuvan), ru (Russian).

 ## Dataset Structure